elixir-europe/biohackathon-europe/venue.md

 Seestraße 49, 15526 Bad Saarow, Germany

 ### From the airport
-The venue is approximately 45-minute’s drive from Berlin Brandenburg Airport (BER)
+The venue is approximately a 45-minute drive from Berlin Brandenburg Airport (BER)

 ### By car
 Bad Saarow is about an hour's drive from central Berlin.
 Parking is available at the hotel